Tropico 2: Pirate Cove

-Tropico 2: Pirate Cove is a city-building game developed by Frog City Software and published by Gathering of Developers in April 2003.
+Tropico 2: Pirate Cove is a city-building game developed by Frog City Software and published by Gathering in April 2003.
 It is the sequel to Tropico.

 Tropico 2 was a commercial success, with sales above 300,000 copies.
 The review aggregator Metacritic designated the game's critical reception as "generally favorable".
-Following the acquisition of the Tropico license by Kalypso Media in 2008, that company published four sequels to Tropico 2: Tropico 3, Tropico 4, Tropico 5 and Tropico 6.
+Following the acquisition of the Tropico license by Kalypso Media in 2008, that company published four sequels to Tropico 2: Tropico 3, Tropico 4, Tropico 5, and Tropico 6.
 The first three sequels were developed by Haemimont Games, while Limbic Entertainment developed Tropico 6.